waynemystir/qbe-take-home-assignment/README.md

 To install Redis, follow [these steps](INSTALL_REDIS.md).

+NOTE to M.M.: I actually developed this repository while working on my Chromebook because I'm not at home right now (where my Ubuntu desktop is).
+The developer mode uses a container with an OS it calls `penquin`.
+It seems very, very close to Ubuntu.
+I will be home in a couple days and will verify that the app and tests work on Ubuntu then.
+I don't expect any problems.

 ## Setup
 Clone this repository.
 Then, from the root of this local repository, run this:
 ```